jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/5_regression_plot/task.md

 Now we can definitely see an uptrend, but it is not a straight line.
 How do we plot a straight line showing a trend?
-For that, we can use the method called linear regression.
+For that, we can use a method called linear regression.
-In simple words, it tries to build a line between our data points in such a way that the mean error is minimized.
+In simple terms, it attempts to draw a line through our data points in a way that minimizes the mean error.

 The `aggregate` function now estimates the critic scores using the regression line.
-If you want, you can implement it by yourself.
+If you'd like, you can implement this yourself.
 Please see the corresponding hint below.

-Previously, we only used oe type of visualization, but what if we want to build a scatter plot along with a line?
+Previously, we used only one type of visualization, but what if we want to build a scatter plot along with the line?
-Using matplotlib, we can easily do it, just call another method from `Axes`, and it will be plotted on the top of the previous ones.
+With Matplotlib, we can easily do this—just call another method from `Axes`, and it will be plotted on the top of the previous ones.

 ## Task